tari-project/rfcs/src/RFC-0201_TariScript.md

 - Atomic swaps
 - Hash time-locked contracts

-This RFC makes the case that if Tari were to implement a scripting language similar to Bitcoin script, then all of these use cases will collapse and can be achieved under a single set of (relatively minor) modifications and additions to the current Tari and Mimblewimble protocol.
+Tari implemented a scripting language similar to Bitcoin script, called [TariScript], under a single set of (relatively minor) modifications and additions to the Mimblewimble protocol, which achieved collapsing all of these use cases.

 ## Scripting on Mimblewimble